What Is a Multi-Class Trademark Registration?

 | Scope of protection | One category only | Multiple categories in a single filing |

-| Complexity | Simpler to manage | More complex; higher risk of inaccuracies |
+| Complexity | Simpler to manage | More complex, higher risk of inaccuracies |

-| Time to register | Faster — fewer Office Action variables | Can take longer if Office Actions arise |
+| Time to register | Faster, fewer office action variables | Can take longer if office actions arise |

-| Risk exposure | Lower per filing | Higher — but manageable with professional support |
+| Risk exposure | Lower per filing | Higher, but manageable with careful preparation |

-| Best suited for | Businesses operating in a single category | Businesses with diverse or expanding service/product offerings |
+| Best suited for | Businesses operating in a single category | Businesses with diverse or expanding offerings |

 Need Expert Advice?